ruby2elixir/cercle/README.md

 # Cercle - World-Class Open Source CRM

-Cercle is an open source CRM very very easy to use inspired by Trello.
+Cercle is an open source CRM easy to use and inspired by Trello.
 No bullshit.

 ## To install Cercle on Local
 1. Rename to dev.secret_example.exs to dev.secret.exs